 When you do this, it will show as a soft inquiry made by you and will not be seen negatively by lenders.
 So go ahead and check your credit report and score.
 You should do so once annually anyway.
 You can check your TransUnion credit report and score for just $1.

-- Unlimited updates to TransUnion Credit Score and Monitoring
+- UNLIMITED updates to your TransUnion Credit Report & Score

 - Click here for sign-up and details.